contao/docs/docs/manual/guides/local-installation/ddev.en.md

 | **Database** | db |

 {{% notice note %}}
-With `ddev describe` you get an overview of services available in the project and how to reach them.
+With `ddev describe` you get an overview of the services available in the project and how to reach them.
 With `ddev poweroff` you can stop all started projects/containers from any directory.

 {{% /notice %}}